 Egress RLC channel: a RLC channel on which a packet is transmitted by a U2N Relay UE or a U2N Remote UE.

 Egress link: a radio link on which a packet is transmitted by a U2N Relay UE or a U2N Remote UE.

+Ingress RLC channel: a RLC channel on which a packet is received from a U2N Relay UE or a U2N Remote UE.

+Ingress link: a radio link on which a packet is received from a U2N Relay UE or a U2N Remote UE.

 U2N Relay UE: a UE that provides functionality to support connectivity to the network for U2N Remote UE(s).